 Examples: Amy Grant, Cece Winans, Chris Tomlin, Jars of Clay

-This is the best channel for any modern country that is or aspires to be mainstream, with professional, high-fidelity production.
+This is the best channel for any traditional country music or modern country that is or aspires to be mainstream.
 Typically, Country features rich lyrical content, with an emphasis on storytelling.
 Prominent instruments are often acoustic and electric guitar, banjo, steel guitar, and fiddle.
 Vocals are required and lyrics must be in English.

-Examples: Willie Nelson, George Jones, Merle Haggard, Reba McEntire, Garth Brooks, Taylor Swift, Rascal Flatts, Big and Rich
+Examples: Willie Nelson, George Jones, Merle Haggard, Reba McEntire, Garth Brooks, Rascal Flatts, Big and Rich